-The Divorce Timeline And What To Expect
+The Divorce Timeline And What To Expect In California

 While every divorce is different, there are protocols and predictable steps in the legal process.
 The knowledgeable and compassionate attorneys of Maggio Law will guide you throughout this stressful journey.
-We take the time to educate you about each phase to help you make good decisions and alleviate the anxieties.
+We take the time to educate you about each phase to help you make good decisions and alleviate your anxieties.

 Preparing For Divorce Or Separation

-Whether you are initiating divorce or your spouse has asked for a divorce, it pays to be proactive.
+Whether you are initiating a divorce or your spouse has asked for a divorce, it pays to be proactive.
 You should talk to a lawyer sooner than later if you are thinking of getting divorced or if you have already separated.
 An attorney can help you get organized and start thinking about important questions regarding your finances and your children.